Linked Data Event Streams

 3. Retention policies

-In the LDES specification, three types of retention policies are defined which can be used with a ldes:retentionPolicy with an instance of a tree:View as its subject:
+In the LDES specification, four types of retention policies are defined which can be used with a ldes:retentionPolicy:

 1. ldes:DurationAgoPolicy: a time-based retention policy in which data generated before a specified duration is removed